hishamcse/Slader_VanishLimit_Download_Capture_Print/README.md

 Chrome extension to bypass monthly limit of slader solutions, download single solution, capture the screen and print the solution.<br />

+#### Update: I have updated the whole code structure and try to make it clean and simple to follow

 ## Features:
    1. Bypass slader monthly limit of premium books. so now solutions are limited<br />
    2. Download solution of a particular page<br />